 However, if you have Type 2 diabetes, getting an early diagnosis is important for treating the condition and preventing long-term or permanent complications.
 If the disease goes untreated for an extended period, patients can suffer organ damage, eyesight issues, nerve damage, and amputated limbs.

 Diabetes can be especially hard on the feet.
-Patients with diabetes often suffer from other conditions that reduce blood flow to the feet and make it difficult to feel sensations in the feet.
+Patients with diabetes often suffer from other conditions that reduce blood flow to the feet and make it challenging to feel sensations in the feet.
 Changes to the feet can be an indicator of diabetes.

 During a podiatry visit to our offices, our medical team at Alliance Foot & Ankle Specialists will examine your feet and ask you questions to determine if diabetes could be affecting your foot health.